bengfarrell/rgf-blog/content/blog/2007-04-26-red-guitar-2005-navarra.md

 ---
 title: "Red Guitar 2005 Navarra"
-date: "2007-04-26"
+date: "2007-03-11"
 categories:
-  - "garnacha"
-  - "red-wine-review"
-  - "tempranillo"
+  - "wine"
 tags:
   - "2005-wine"
   - "red-guitar-navarra"
   - "tempranillo-garnacha"
 ---

-**Red Guitar 2005 Navarra** Other words on the label: Denominacien de origen Old Vine Tempranillo Garnacha
+**Other words on the label:**\
+Denominacien de origen, Old Vine Tempranillo, Garnacha

 The label has a warm orange background with dancing stick fingers, one of which plays a red guitar.
 There's also a floating bull's head.
 You read that right-a floating bull's head.